Skip to main content

 vSphere Console overview

-Now that we have the virtual environment you can install the EKS-Anywhere deployment from the Bastion host server.
+Now that the virtual environment is set up, you can install the EKS-Anywhere deployment from the bastion host server.

 EKS-A deployment

-You can use your bastion host as administrative machine to run the installation.
-Here is the AWS EKS-A binary guide installation you can follow in order to set up the environment before the cluster creation.
+You can use your bastion host as administrative machine to run the EKS Anywhere installation.
+Follow this AWS EKS-A binary guide installation to set up the environment before the cluster creation.

 EKS Anywhere deployed